 With more than 3 million tonnes, Germany remains the largest producer of ENplus certified pellets in 2020.
 Austria continues in second place followed by Russia, while Poland has taken fourth place ahead of France and Spain .
 All the “top 6” countries have increased their certified production compared to the previous year, except France.

-“We continue to see strong demand for certification in most European countries.
-According to the latest data we have, ENplus certified production represents more than 85% of pellet volumes in at least 10 European countries .
-Given the current circumstances marked by the pandemic and national programs for the transition to greener energy, we expect that many more end users will seek high-quality pellets, which predicts a promising future for certification ,” according to Catalina Elena Dumitru, director of the system.
+“We continue to observe a strong demand for certification in most Eur OPA to we have , the certified production enplus represents more than 85% of the pellet volumes in at least 10 countries eur promising for certification , ”according to Catalina Elena Dumitru, system director.

-In Spain, more than 450,000 tons were certified in 2020, 10.8% more than in 2019.
-Pablo Rodero, responsible for certification in Spain and president of the European Pellet Council, points out that our country “ follows the positive trend in Europe.” and the rest of the world in the use of certified pellets due to the increasing knowledge and environmental commitment of citizens.”
+In Spain, in 2020 more than 450,000 tons were certified, 10.8% more than in 2019.
+Pablo Rodero, responsible for certification in Spain and president of the Eur Opeo Council of the Pellet, points out that our country “ follows the positive trend in Eur OPA and the rest of the world in the use of pellet certified by the growing knowledge and environmental commitment of citizens”.

 Fight against fraud